Connect with others who understand.

 There are several ways you can help prevent tendon, muscle, and joint injuries due to MS. First, finding an effective treatment regimen for MS can help.
 The other way to help prevent tendinopathy with MS is by safely exercising, including stretching.

 Exercise has many benefits for MS, including strengthening muscles and joints.
 Warming up before exercise, by doing light exercise for five minutes, can reduce the chance of injury.
-Yoga and tai chi are great ways to get exercise with MS. Adaptive yoga and tai chi can be tailored to your physical limitations.
+Yoga and tai chi are great ways to get exercise with MS. Adaptive yoga and tai chi can be adjusted to fit your physical abilities.

-Stretching, either alone or in combination with other exercises, can greatly improve tendon health.
-Stretching can be performed alone or with someone to help you stretch.
+Stretching, either alone or with other exercises, can greatly improve tendon health.
+You can stretch alone or with someone to help you.
 Regardless of how mild or severe your MS is, there are exercises and stretches that you can safely perform to improve your overall health, not just your joints and muscles.

-MyMSTeam is the social network for people with MS and their loved ones.
-On MyMSTeam, more than 184,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, the social network for people with MS and their loved ones, more than 215,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.

-Have you experienced joint pain or tendonitis with MS?
+Have you had joint pain or tendonitis with MS?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References